FaheemQuazi/raytracer/README.txt

 -----------
 How to run:
 -----------
-The executable requires the path to a `.scene` file.
-You can see examples of them in the `assets/` directory.
+The executable requires the path to a `.scene` file and a core count.
+You can see examples of scenes in the `assets/` directory.

 Example:
-    `raytracer ./assets/basic.scene`
+    `raytracer ./assets/basic.scene 4`

-The program will print the output times and render the image in `out.bmp`.
+The program will print the output times and render the image in `out.bmp` using 4 cores.